JYeoMJ/sample-serverless-llama-server/README.md

 **Solution - Lambda SnapStart**:
 - Pre-initializes the Lambda execution environment and caches it
 - Restores the cached snapshot on invocation instead of cold starting
-- Reduces cold start times from tens of seconds to milliseconds
+- Reduces cold start times from tens of seconds to single digit seconds
 - Provides consistent, predictable response times

 ### Challenge 2: SnapStart's Size Limitations